PhilipYip1988/python-tutorials/008_collections_module/readme.md

 ![img_136](./images/img_136.png)

-These can be viewd in the Variable Explorer:
+These can be viewed in the Variable Explorer:

 ![img_137](./images/img_137.png)